needle-mirror/com.unity.properties/Documentation~/index.md

 4. How to visit property containers using your custom visitor using `PropertyContainer.Visit`
 5. How to use the `[CreateProperty]` attribute to expose a .Net property

-Calling `PropertyContainer.Visit` is the most common way to use the _Properties API_.
+Calling `PropertyContainer.Accept` is the most common way to use the _Properties API_.

 # Performance Considerations

 ## Property Paths

-`Unity.Properties.PropertyPath` is a class, and currently allocates during construction.
-Avoid creating these objects in hot code paths (like the `MonoBehaviour.Update` method).
+`Unity.Properties.PropertyPath` is an immutable struct type.
+When constructing a property path from a `string`, it may allocate to extract the sub-string for each part.
+It will also allocate an array if the path has more than four parts.
+Avoid creating long property paths objects in hot code paths (like the `MonoBehaviour.Update` method).
 Instead, create and cache them during initialization routines.

 ## Reflected Property Bags (Editor)

 Property bags and strongly-typed properties are created using .Net reflection in the Editor, which can be quite slow the first time a property bag is requested for a given container type.

-To mitigate this issue, you can explicitly visit containers of a given type during initialization routines.
-This will _pre-warm_ the internal property bag cache.

-> Note: this is not ideal.
-We'll work out a way to make this easier in a future release.

 ## Reflected Field Properties on .Net Standard (Editor)